Wednesday, May 20, 2026

 Hiked May 3, 2026.
 This would be Hike #19 for the year.
 I haven't blogged Hike #18, which was Warren Peak, two weeks ago.
 Apparently, I still need to blog Hike #12, Big Monorogo Canyon Preserve, as well.

 I've hiked this innumerable times, but it's been a few years since I've hiked it at night, when I can get the nice "Griffith Observatory in Front of the DTLA Skyline" shot.
 In this case, I got to the Observatory early, worked a bit, then headed up to Mount Hollywood.
-Once there, I stopped near the big bend in the road that heads up the south side of Mount Hollywood, and waited for dark.
+Once there, I headed back down, stopping near the big bend in the road that heads up the south side of Mount Hollywood, and waited for dark.

 Two second exposure, f/11, ISO 1000, then cropped somewhat to produce a zoomed in image.
 My lens was a Nikon 24-120mm zoom, which isn't quite enough for what I wanted to do, here, so I had to crop.